 There's no display screen.
 Instead, it has icons that light up when the paper is low, the Wi-Fi is connected, and when the toner is low.
 It has five physical buttons for Wi-Fi, Info, Resume, Cancel, and Power.

 It has a remarkable black page yield.
-There's also a high-yield version of the toner cartridge available that should last you longer, although we didn't test it.
-Note that this is an HP+ printer that accepts original HP cartridges only.
+There's also a high-yield version of the toner cartridge available that will last you longer.
+While there are third-party cartridges available, they have a chip in them that isn't recognized by the printer, so you may need to swap the chips to trick the printer and see if that lets you use them.
 For a monochrome supertank printer with a much higher page yield, check out the Epson WorkForce ST-M1000.

 It has a very low cost-per-print thanks to its high page yield and relatively low toner cartridge cost.
 Also, since the drum unit is included in the cartridge, you don't need to worry about replacing it separately.
 This is an HP+ enabled printer with a six-month subscription to the HP Instant Ink service.

 Like all monochrome laser printers, the HP LaserJet M209dwe isn't meant for photo printing.
-There's a lot of banding present in the photos.
+There's a lot of banding and grain present in the images.

-The HP LaserJet M209dwe comes in white and gray only.
+The HP LaserJet M209dwe printer comes in a white and gray color scheme only.
 It has a variant called the HP LaserJet M209dw that seems identical, but it doesn't come with a six-month subscription to the HP Instant Ink service.
 You can see the label of our unit here.

 Like most monochrome laser printers, the HP LaserJet M209dwe is good at printing many black and white documents at a very low cost-per-print, but other models can print significantly more pages.
 Unfortunately, it lacks many important features for offices, like a scanner, fast printing speed, and a display screen.

 The HP LaserJet M209dwe and the Brother HL-L2370DW are two monochrome laser printers with no scanners.
-While both have remarkably high page yields and very low cost-per-prints, the Brother prints significantly faster, and the Brother iPrint&Scan app is better than the HP Smart app.
-However, keep in mind that the drum unit is a separate unit on the Brother and needs to be replaced eventually, which adds an extra cost over time.
+While both have remarkably high page yields and very low cost-per-prints, the Brother prints significantly faster.
+However, the drum unit is a separate unit on the Brother and needs to be replaced eventually, which adds an extra cost over time.
 On the other hand, the drum unit on the HP is included in the toner cartridge.
 Note that the HP printer only accepts original HP cartridges, so you can't use third-party toner.

 The Brother HL-L2350DW and the HP LaserJet M209dwe are both monochrome office printers with no scanner.
 The HP may be a better choice since it has a higher black page yield, a lower cost-per-print, and an Ethernet port.
 Also, unlike the Brother, the HP's drum unit is included in the toner cartridge, so you don't need to worry about replacing it separately.
 On the other hand, the Brother does have a much faster printing speed, and its input tray holds more paper, so it might be a better option if those aspects matter a lot to you.